Rehneet11/LeetNotes/README.md

 ## Features

 - **Detect** code, problem title & language from your active LeetCode tab
-- **Generate** notes via OpenAI: summary, intuition, explanation, pseudocode, dry run, complexities & suggested tags
+- **Generate** notes via Gemini: summary, intuition, explanation, pseudocode, dry run, complexities & suggested tags
 - **Save** into Google Docs (“LeetNotes”), creating the doc if missing, appending each on a new page
 - **UI** built with React & Tailwind CSS
 - **Toasts** for success & error feedback
-- **Secure** storage of your OpenAI key & OAuth via Chrome Identity
+- **Secure** storage of your Gemini key & OAuth via Chrome Identity

 ## Setup